 Read more about the Ju 287…

 Reichenberg The piloted V-1 missile To date there have been numerous misinterpretations about the back- ground of the Luftwaffe suicide operation, the motivation of the pilots and the technology of the „Reichenberg" flying bomb.
 You will find many photographs and drawings of the different versions of the „Reichenberg" trainer and operational aircraft.
 A restoration in Germany of three surviving suicide aircraft offered the chance to provide this publication with many detailed photographs.
 The author had the unique chance to speak to three former Luftwaffe pilots who volunteered for a suicide mission.
 Don't miss this new publication of the series - Aerospace History Files 02 !
-More than 100 pictures 63 pages large format: 21.6 x 27.9 cm (8.5” x 11”)
+More than 100 illustrations 63 pages Large format: 21.6 x 27.9 cm (8.5” x 11”)

 Print or Kindle-eBook: